passbolt/passbolt_help/_pages/api/folders.md

 These endpoints are currently only available in the pro version.

 Folders can be either shared or personal.
 Whether they are personal or shared depends on their permissions.
-One folder can only be in one folder for a given user perspective.
-However, a folder can be in multiple parent folder if you look at all users at a whole.
+One folder (or resource) can only be in one folder for a given user perspective.
+However, a folder can be in multiple parent folder if you look at all users as a whole.
 This is to allow users to re-organize folders shared with them in a way that makes sense to them.

-A given folder visibility on the folder tree is therefore dependent on multiple factors, including if the parent folder is also shared.
+A given folder visibility in the tree is therefore dependent on multiple factors, including if the parent folder is also shared.

 You can learn more about the folder dynamics in this